A reader named Patty pointed me to a Wall Street Journal article reporting that Chase is raising rates and adding fees for some cardholders:

 “The total number of customers is relatively low, but the balances that these customers carry amount to billions of unsecured debt,” she says.
 While these customers cannot opt out of the new terms, she says, they can pay off their balances or maintain their current minimum payments in exchange for giving up their promotional rates.
 A higher rate, however, means that more of a customer’s monthly payment goes for interest and less to repay the loan.

 So… It’s a $10 monthly service fee, plus the minimum payments are more than doubling.
 Plus it looks like you can’t opt out without giving up your promotional rates.
-Makes me wonder if they’re not targeting people who are milking long-term balance transfer offers.
+Makes me wonder if they’re not targeting people who are taking advantage of long-term balance transfer offers.